 - The psychology and human assessment of theft and fraud behaviors along with identification of cues, symptoms, and effects.

 - The psychology of prosecutors and judges on theft cases, including an understanding and previous experience in area courts with high volumes of retail fraud like Troy, Novi, Sterling Heights, Grand Rapids, and Macomb Township.

 - Alternative sentencing options, and therapeutic options available

 We have existing relationships with area treatment and therapist providers to ensure our clients have a full range of options to cater to any geographical and financial circumstances.

-Judges and prosecutors know that when the retail fraud specialist attorneys from the Law Office of Barton Morris are representing a client, that client will be properly diagnosed, their relevant circumstances evaluated and an appropriate plan for resolution will be presented without the need for incarceration, overly burdensome penalties or unnecessary services, treatments or probationary terms.
+Judges and prosecutors know that when the attorneys from The Law Offices of Barton Morris are representing a client, that client will be properly diagnosed, their relevant circumstances evaluated, and an appropriate plan for resolution will be presented without the need for incarceration, overly burdensome penalties, or unnecessary services, treatments, or probationary terms.

 Our Michigan shoplifting attorneys travel all over the state to defend these charges.